Wordle Assistant

 ```

-Set a base URL for the invite link you’ll text/email:
+Set a base URL for the invite link you’ll text or email:

 ```bash